buildit/bookit-infrastructure/README.md

 # AWS The Rig

-This setup will create a CloudFormation, AWS CodePipeline/CodeBuild/CodeDeploy powered Rig on AWS.
+This codebase contains code to create and maintain a CloudFormation, AWS CodePipeline/CodeBuild/CodeDeploy powered Rig on AWS.

+Please see [Bookit Production Riglet](https://digitalrig.atlassian.net/wiki/spaces/RIG/pages/169378164/Bookit+Reboot+Riglet+aka+Bookit+Infrastructure+implementation+of+Bare+Metal+Rig) wiki page for details on the running production Bookit Rig.

 ## The big picture(s)

 Bookit was rebooted in Sept 2017, and we decided to start from scratch.
 We did decide to use the Bookit Riglet (implementation of Bare Metal Rig) as a starting point however.

 This guide has all the steps for creating a "Bookit riglet instance".
-The riglet is capable of doing builds, pushing to docker and deploying the docker images using blue/green deployment.
+The riglet is capable of doing builds, pushing to docker and deploying the docker images using blue/green deployment in to ECS.

 The major components of this riglet are:

 * A "foundational" stack running in Amazon:  1 of these is created for each environment (integration, staging, production, etc)
   * a VPC with the appropriate network elements (gateways, NAT)